DataDog/integrations-core/sophos_central_cloud/README.md

 - Alerts
 - Events

 The Sophos Central Cloud integration seamlessly collects all the above listed logs, channeling them into Datadog for analysis.
 Leveraging the built-in logs pipeline, these logs are parsed and enriched, enabling effortless search and analysis.
 The integration provides insight into alerts and events through the out-of-the-box dashboards.
-Additionally, the integration enriches corresponding **endpoint details** along with alert and event logs.
+Additionally, the integration enriches corresponding endpoint details along with alert and event logs through the **get_endpoint_details** flag.

 ## Setup